-On the summit you can see the sea, the Gunung Agung, the Gunung Batur, the crater lake “Danau Batur” and with a clear view you can also see the Mount Rinjani on Lombok.
+On the summit you can see the sea, the Gunung Agung, the Gunung Batur, the crater lake “Danau Batur” and with a clear view, you can also see Mount Rinjani on Lombok.

 A more popular but worthwhile tour with locals is the Gunung Batukaru climb, which starts near the famous UNESCO Jatiluwih rice terraces.

 The Batukaru is the second-highest mountain in Bali at 2,276 meters.

 It is an inactive volcano with a pure jungle landscape away from the tourist areas.

 Small deer, macaques, and luwaks live in the rainforest.

 The challenging climb takes about four hours but is mostly in the shadow of the jungle.

 At the summit, you have a panoramic view of Bali’s volcanoes and the island of Lombok and Java.